newcontext-oss/kitchen-terraform/examples/docker_provider/README.md

 ### Suites

-The suite name corresponds to the integration test directory pathname.
+The suite name corresponds to the directory containing the Inspec profile.

 ## Test Kitchen Execution